-What is a Barium Esophagram?
+What is a barium esophagram?

 A barium esophagram is a diagnostic imaging test which uses barium sulfate liquid and x-rays to better examine the esophagus.
 Also known as a “barium swallow test,” during this test, the patient is asked to swallow the barium liquid, which then coats the lining of the esophagus, making it visible on x-ray images.
 This test is used to detect abnormalities in the esophagus.
 A barium esophagram is a safe and effective way to evaluate the function and anatomy of the esophagus.